OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-11.md

 ## Acts 11:25

-Then Barnabas went to Tarsus to look for Saul,
+Barnabas then travelled to Tarsus to find Saul,

 ## Acts 11:26